MODIGLIANI, MEMORIES AND MODERN SENSUAL MUSES AT ANTONIO MARRAS A/W 19/20

 Marras showcased a Fall/Winter 19/20 collection at MFW, tracing back the memories of painter Amedeo Modigliani’s family in Sardinia.

 Modigliani’s father was a mining engineer and lived with the family on the Italian island for a while.
-Here, the young painter, dubbed also “Dedo”, met his first muse (he had a crush on), the red-head girl Medea Taci, who became his the subject of his painting “The portrait of Medea”.
+Here, the young painter, dubbed also “Dedo”, met his first muse (he had a crush on), the red-head girl Medea Taci, who became the subject of his painting “The portrait of Medea”.

 And this is also the title of Antonio Marras latest collection.